Robert J. T. Joy: First classes

-The Section of Medical History
+Section of Medical History

 After the graduation of the inaugural class of medical students in 1980, Joy informed Sanford of his intent to retire from military service.
-At Sanford's request, Joy agreed to remain for an additional year, to allow for an orderly search for a replacement.
+At Sanford's request, Joy agreed to remain for an additional year to allow for an orderly search for a replacement.
 Additionally, Sanford wanted to make some organizational changes in the University.
 With the approval of the University's Board of Regents, he reorganized the Department of Military Medicine and History and the Section of Operational and Emergency Medicine into a Department of Military and Emergency Medicine and a separate Section of Medical History, and separated the duties of the Commandant from those of the Chair of Military Medicine.

 When Joy again announced his intent to retire, this time in March 1981, Sanford offered Joy the position of chair of the Section of Medical History—subject to a national search and approval of the board of regents—and Joy agreed, subject to his ability to hire a tenure track assistant professor.
-Sanford agreed, a search committee was formed, and when Joy retired on November 1, 1981 he was appointed professor and chair of the Section of Medical History.
+Sanford agreed, a search committee was formed, and when Joy retired on November 1, 1981, he was appointed professor and chair of the Section of Medical History.
 Joy then organized a national search for an assistant professor of medical history, gathering resumes and holding final interviews at the 1982 annual meeting of the American Association for the History of Medicine, hosted that year by the Uniformed Services University of the Health Sciences.
 After completing panel interviews at the meeting, Joy selected Dr. Dale C. Smith, PhD, a recent graduate from the History of Medicine program at the University of Minnesota as the new assistant professor in the Section of Medical History.
 Smith joined the section in July 1982, joining Joy and Dr. Peter Olch, MD, a retired United States Public Health Service Captain who had recently retired as the Deputy Director of the History of Medicine Division of the National Library of Medicine who had joined the section as an adjunct associate professor.